-In addition, a study comparing a beverage containing glucose with another containing the same calories but derived from protein and carbohydrates demonstrated that gastric emptying rate was similar.
+Also, a study comparing a beverage containing glucose with another containing the same calories but derived from protein and carbohydrates demonstrated that gastric emptying rate was similar.
 Water flux into and out of the intestines was also comparable between the two beverages.
 While this has limited extrapolation to a carbohydrate and protein beverage during exercise, it does suggest that adding a small amount of protein to a 6% carbohydrate drink will not slow gastric emptying and hinder water absorption.

 The protein requirement by an endurance athlete may or may not exceed that suggested by the RDA for the normal population.
 Depending on their overall diet, athletes training at frequent high intensities may require more protein, but how much remains to be demonstrated.

-Athletes who for one reason or another do not derive enough energy to adequately maintain their energy balance may supplement their protein intake by adding it to their traditional sports drinks that contain carbohydrates.
-Now research demonstrates that timing of protein intake may be as critical as how much.
+Athletes who for one reason or another, do not derive enough energy to maintain their energy balance may supplement their protein intake by adding it to their traditional sports drinks that contain carbohydrates.
+Now research demonstrates that the timing of protein intake may be as critical as how much.
 Drinking a beverage containing both carbohydrates and protein during their demanding training sessions or competitions may not only enhance their recovery but also increase their performance.
 Whey proteins can be added (1.5 to 2%) to a 6% carbohydrate beverage.
 For example, add 6 to 10 grams of protein and 30 to 60 grams of carbohydrates to 32 ounces of liquid.
-This can be sipped from during training or competition to increase performance and reduce muscle damage.
+This can be drunk during training or competition to increase performance and reduce muscle damage.

 Despite some claims that the addition of protein to a sports beverage will reduce gastric emptying, there is no evidence to support that it does.
 In addition to pumping fuel into your muscle engines, you can even maintain the integrity of that engine to make you go further with less wear and tear.